Growing plants in coin bag

 Canada Caregiver Amount

-The Canada Caregiver Amount has replaced the Family Caregiver Amount.
-You could be entitled to claim the Canada Caregiver Amount in the calculation of certain non-refundable tax credits if the person you are making the claim for has an impairment in physical or mental functions.
-There is a $2,499 tax credit available to caregivers of infirm relatives including spouses, common-law partners and minor children.
+The Canada caregiver amount has replaced the family caregiver amount, the amount for infirm dependants age 18 or older, and the caregiver amount.
+You could be entitled to claim this amount in the calculation of certain non-refundable tax credits if the person you are making the claim for has an impairment in physical or mental functions.
+There is a $2,616 tax credit available to caregivers of infirm relatives including spouses, common-law partners and minor children.
 Find out more on Caregiver Credits.

 Tuition, Education and Textbook Amounts